GreengageDB/greengage/.abi-check/README.md

-# Check the compatibility of Greenplum ABI.
+# Check the compatibility of Greengage ABI.

 ## Introduction

-We use the [`abi-dumper`](https://github.com/lvc/abi-dumper) and [`abi-compliance-checker`](https://github.com/lvc/abi-compliance-checker/) to check the Greenplum's ABI.
-We also use the [GitHub action](../.github/workflows/greenplum-abi-tests.yml) to automate this job.
+We use the [`abi-dumper`](https://github.com/lvc/abi-dumper) and [`abi-compliance-checker`](https://github.com/lvc/abi-compliance-checker/) to check the Greengage's ABI.
+We also use the [GitHub action](../.github/workflows/greengage-abi-tests.yml) to automate this job.

 ## Requirements